Acellera/htmd/doc/source/tutorials/system-prep/02-protein-ligand.md

 - `out.topo_paths` - one topology file per unique non-canonical bucket.
 Free ligands like `BEN` get a `.cif`; chain-resident NCAAs get a `.prepi`.
 - `out.frcmod_paths` - the matching `BEN.frcmod` with bond / angle / dihedral parameters.
 - `out.custombonds` - atom-selection pairs naming the inter-residue bonds tLeap should add (empty here because `BEN` is a free ligand with no covalent connection to the protein).
-- `out.xml_paths` - OpenMM force-field XML(s) for the same residues, in case you later want to switch the build backend.
+- `out.xml_paths` - OpenMM force-field XML(s), in case you later want to switch the build backend.
+For free ligands with the default GAFF backend you get one combined `gaff_combined.xml`; for cluster-bonded residues you get a per-cluster XML.

-The default charge method is **AM1-BCC** - antechamber runs an AM1-BCC calculation per residue, producing standard GAFF-quality charges.
+The default charge method is **AM1-BCC** - antechamber runs an AM1-BCC calculation per **parameterisation cluster** (a small model compound with `ACE`/`NME` caps that closes off the chemistry around each non-canonical residue); the resulting charges are then split back to the constituent residues.
 We pass `charge_method="gasteiger"` here because it's much faster and good enough for a tutorial; for production builds drop the argument (or set it explicitly to `"am1-bcc"`) for higher-quality electrostatics.

 ## Step 6 - Solvate